- Get link

 A sound pressure is the pressure deviation from atmospheric pressure caused by a sound wave, in pascals.
 The sound pressure level (SPL) is a logarithmic measure of the ratio of a sound pressure over a reference sound pressure (corresponding to the hearing threshold of a young, healthy ear), quoted as a dB.
 If these two pressures are the same, we have an SPL of 0 dB.

-sound pressure level is what we can physically measure using a sound level meter.
+A sound pressure level is what we can physically measure using a sound level meter.
 Most noise level parameters in a report are based upon an SPL, albeit they are mostly adjusted in some way, i.e. weighted to a single number (dB(A)), or a level difference such as a Dw.

-sound power level (SWL) is theoretical.
+A sound power level (SWL) is theoretical.
 A sound power is in Watts (W), a sound power level like above, is in dB, a logarithmic ratio of the sound power over a reference sound power.
 W for Watts, hence SWL (as SPL is already taken!)
 I’ll explain more shortly.

 Why do we need sound power levels (SWL)?